-To answer Arjuna’s question about sin and involuntarily being driven by force towards it Krishna answers, ‘It is desire.’
-Desire is born of ‘Rajo Guna.’
-Rajo Guna is the forward motion and direction underlying desire.
-A thought rises out of pure consciousness and develops into a desire and so gains motion and direction.
-Rajo Guna has the accelerator and wants to take desire to a happy outcome as directly and as quickly as possible.
-At the level where desire initiates experience, moderating Gunas of Sattva (steering wheel) and Tamas (brakes) sleep in the back seat while Rajo Guna steps on the accelerator.
-Being firmly attached to the outcome through the agency of desire gives Rajo Guna momentum.
+To answer Arjuna’s question about sin and involuntarily being driven by force towards it, Krishna answers, ‘It is desire; it is anger born of Rajo Guna.’
+Rajo Guna gives forward energy and motion to an underlying desire.
+A thought rises out of pure consciousness of Self and develops into a desire and through Rajo Guna gains momentum.
+In effect, Rajo Guna has its foot on the accelerator to take desire to a happy conclusion as directly and as quickly as possible.
+At this point where desire initiates action, Rajo Guna has the peddle to the metal while moderating Gunas of Sattva (steering wheel) and Tamas (brakes) are backseat drivers at best.

 Anger arises when desires collide.
 Let's say I have two things on my plate: a desire to finish my commentary on this verse and a desire to meet my wife for lunch.
 Both are time-dependent.
 As the clock ticks, Rajo Guna for finishing the commentary and Rajo Guna for meeting the wife for lunch butt heads.
 Time gets away from me.
 As the conflict heats up, moderating influences of Sattva and Tamas lose all sway, as does intellect (2.63) to think things through, compromise and take a balanced course of action (2.48).